Alfred-Jijo/Alfred-Jijo.github.io/_posts/1935-06-12-What-i-wanna-talk-about.md

   - C-strings vs Custom Strings
 - [ ] **Stupid ass optimisation in C**
 - [ ] **Use Git u git**
-- [ ] **Just use a damn IDE**
-  - Getting used to a text/code editor
-  - Getting used to a debugger
-  - Getting used to an enviroment
-  - Once you know one you know all.
 - [ ] **Get used to the Command Line**
   - There is only so much abstraction can do for you
 - [ ] Bit masks and low level usages